 You can also apply for the Paycheck Protection Program for loans of up to two and a half times the average monthly payroll based on the previous year.
 This program covers employees salaries, wages, tips, vacation, Family and Medical Leave Act payments, and health insurance up to wages of $100K.
 These payments are available on a ten year note at 4% with a deferral of principal and interest payments of six months.

 Whether you own a business or work for one, getting through this health crisis may not be so easy.
 To help individuals make ends meet, the virtual CFO of Abigail Y. Murray CPA, LLC, would be happy to help you work through your options.
 The following assistance is offered as a part of the Coronavirus Aid, Relief, and Economic Security Act (CARES) passed by the federal government on March 27th:

 - Additional federal unemployment benefits of $600 per week are available through July 31, 2020.

 There are also provisions in the CARES Act that are meant to assist those relying on retirement funds for living expenses:

-- Distributions of up to $100,000 can be taken without the early withdrawal penalty with income inclusion spread over 3 years or up to 3 years to pay it back.
+- Take distribution penalty-free of up to $100k with up to 3 years to pay it back.

 - The loan limit from Qualified Retirement plans increased from $50,000 to $100,000.